relzwit/Marker-Finder/README.md

 ;ToDo ->

+features for presentation:
+- change location on tap
+- load diff csv based on location?
+- better/more UI

 - popup inscription scraped from website - UNFINISHED
 - popup picture scraped from the hmdb link - UNFINISHED
 - gamification in the form of points for each marker adding to a user level - UNFINISHED